Angela Davis on Free Angela Davis and All Political Prisoners

 These lines from Angela Davis’s 1974 autobiography, written at the age of 28 and edited by Toni Morrison, describe the way she remembers a humiliating perp walk four years before.
 At the time, Davis was among the FBI’s Most Wanted.
 She had been fired from her UCLA professorship for being a Communist.
 She had spent the last three months living underground.
 She faced charges of murder, kidnapping and conspiracy.
 Yet Davis’s instinct, in this situation, was not to assume the traditional position of a fugitive in handcuffs, cowering, hiding her face.
 Instead, she tried hard not to look surprised.
 Lifted her head.
 Straightened her back.
 She stood tall.

-Remarkable poise and dignity are among the characteristics that Free Angela & All Political Prisoners, the new documentary by director Shola Lynch (Chisholm ’72), conveys most strongly about the professor, activist, icon and force of nature at its center.
+Remarkable poise and dignity are among the characteristics that Free Angela and All Political Prisoners, the new documentary by director Shola Lynch (Chisholm ’72), conveys most strongly about the professor, activist, icon and force of nature at its center.
 The subject of songs by musicians including The Rolling Stones and John Lennon and Yoko Ono, at the age of 68 Davis still glows with the charisma, warmth and fierce intellect that brings the film’s extensive archival material—from personal letters to lectures to her extensive FBI files—to life.
 Lynch’s film, whose producers include Jay-Z, Will Smith and Jada Pinkett Smith, is a valuable complement to studies of Davis’s books and speeches, which remain all too resonant and relevant today.
-When Free Angela & All Political Prisoners premiered at the Toronto International Film Festival, Angela Davis was once again thronged by reporters and photographers, flashbulbs and staccato questions.
+When Free Angela and All Political Prisoners premiered at the Toronto International Film Festival, Angela Davis was once again thronged by reporters and photographers, flashbulbs and staccato questions.
 Once again, she lifted her head, straightened her back, and stood tall.

 In this conversation, Davis discusses the filmmaking process, explains what it means to be a “political prisoner,” and contextualizes her work for a new generation.